YinJC/uk-tex-faq/FAQ-whereFAQ.md

----
-layout: page
-title: Where to find FAQs
+# Where to find FAQs
----

 Bobby Bodenheimer's article, from which this FAQ was developed, used to be posted (nominally monthly) to newsgroup